takahirosuzuki1980/FAST-iCLIP/README.md

   flag | description
   ------------------|------------------------------------------------
-  -h, --help   |      show this help message and exit -i INPUT1 INPUT2  | 2 input FASTQ files separated by a space --hg19        |    required if your CLIP is from human --mm9          |   required if your CLIP is from mouse -n NAME         |  Name of output directory
+  -h, --help   |      show this help message and exit -i INPUT1 INPUT2  | 2 input FASTQ (or fastq.gz) files separated by a space --hg19        |    required if your CLIP is from human --mm9          |   required if your CLIP is from mouse -n NAME         |  Name of output directory